deepikasaravagi/Stories/README.md

 # Stories
-Different Moral Stories for Kids
+Different Moral Stories for Kids <br>
+The 🦁 and the :mouse: